 Landscape & Open Space

-The landscape will showcase Northwest Arkansas’s natural beauty, enhancing NWACC’s identity and sense of place.
-The Outdoor Living Lab will become a Community Park with trails, bridges, and recreation.
-A village-style landscape with shaded paths will connect campus and community.
-Native plants, sustainable rainwater systems, and repurposed lawns and lots will create a more immersive and functional environment.
+The landscape will highlight Northwest Arkansas’s natural beauty and strengthen NWACC’s identity.
+A Community Park with trails, bridges, and recreation will anchor the campus, while shaded village-style paths link campus and community.
+Native plants, rainwater systems, and repurposed lawns will create a sustainable, functional environment.

 SUSTAINABILITY